sowrabhmummadi/LSRE-sowrabhmummadi/Completions/Articles.md

 **What is road mapping?
 How can you do it large scale?**

- Roadmapping is a technique followed for planning and describing the use technological and scientific resources, elements and their relationships over a certain period of time.
+ Roadmapping is a technique followed for planning and describing the use technological and scientific resources, elements and their relationships over a certain period of time for a software product.
 Roadmapping helps in improving development process by providing early information by long term decision making.
-Which in
+There are different types of roadmaps available such as product road map, technological roadmap, release roadmapping etc. Roadmapping plays an important role in Market driven development.
+Roadmapping consists of following phases
+•	*Forecasting*: technology forecasting help in identifying the goal of the product .Accurate forecast may not be required.
+•	*Planning* : using the forecasted data organizations plan the product release for more than a single release

+*Reference:*

+Kappel TA.
+Perspectives on roadmaps: How organizations talk about the future.
+Journal of Product Innovation Management 2001; 18(1):39–50.

  **Papers**